-The RSC will function with JRE[TM] version 1.4.2_05 or later (except for JRE version 1.5.0_02).
-However, for optimum performance, Raritan recommends using JRE 1.5.0 (except for version 1.5.0 02).
+The RSC functions with JRE[TM] version 1.4.2_05 or later (except for JRE version 1.5.0_02).
+However, for optimum performance, Raritan recommends using JRE 1.5.0 (except for version 1.5.0_02).

 Depending on your operating system and browser, it is possible that you must adjust JRE configurations to prevent problems with the system's memory.